jamesknelson/govern/README.md

 }
 ```

+And with that, you now have a component that manages the state of your entire form!
 You can then subscribe to the form model with `<Subscribe to>`, just as before.

-One of the benefits of using the same `<Model>` component for every field is that it makes creating reusable form controls simpler.
+One of the benefits of using the same `<FieldModel>` component for every field is that it makes creating reusable form controls simpler.
 For example, you could create a `<Field>` React component to render your field models.
 [See it live at CodeSandbox](https://codesandbox.io/s/vv09or2853).

 ```js
 class Field extends React.Component {